rafifi7/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Game where the users plays rock paper scissors  against a computer created in collaboration with @waasif-ali
+Game where the users plays rock paper scissors  against a computer created using Python in collaboration with @waasif-ali